-Students will meet monthly for three-hour sessions to discuss craft, solve drafting challenges, workshop scenes, and share some snacks and beverages.
+Students will meet on Zoom monthly for three-hour sessions to discuss craft, solve drafting challenges, workshop scenes, and share some virtual snacks and beverages.
 In between class sessions you’ll have plenty of time to write and generate new work while still staying in touch via StoryStudio’s private online class forum.

 We’ve structured this program to provide maximum benefit without demanding too much time away from focusing on your own work.
 In addition to workshopping short scenes in class, participants will meet individually with Rebecca for 100-page manuscript reviews.

-Students enrolled in this course will receive complimentary admission and early registration to two (2) classes from our acclaimed Master Class series throughout the year.
+Students enrolled in this course will receive complimentary admission and early registration to three (3) classes from our acclaimed PJ Seminar Master Class series throughout the year.
 (Recent and upcoming writers include Alexander Chee, Pam Houston, R.O.
 Kwon, Sara Paretsky, Paul Lisicky, and Garth Greenwell, among others.)

 Throughout the course, you’ll have access to a private online forum for exchanging additional work and sharing articles and links of interest.
 And most importantly, these courses provide accountability check-ins to report your progress and struggles, and keep you writing.